Anxiety Disorder Treatment

 Phobias are defined as an intense fear of specific objects or situations.
 Individuals with a phobia may have irrational fears about encountering the feared object or situation.
 Specific types of phobia disorders include phobias around flying, heights, specific animals or insects, blood, and similar objects.
 Individuals with phobias will take active steps to avoid their phobia and experience immediate and intense anxiety if they encounter their feared object or situation.

 Social Anxiety Disorder:

 Individuals with social anxiety disorder have an intense fear, or anxiety toward social or performance situations.
 Individuals with social anxiety will avoid social situations over fear that their anxiety will be negatively judged.
 The worry and fear around social interactions may manifest in a range of situations including the workplace or school environment.

-Anxiety disorders often present with other co-occurring disorders such as depression, bipolar disorder, or substance use disorder.
+Anxiety disorders often present with other co-occurring disorders such as depression and bipolar disorder.
 It is important for an individual with an anxiety disorder to be properly diagnosed and treated.
 If left untreated, anxiety disorders have a significant impact on an individual’s life and will prevent them from engaging in normal activities.